Game Management Unit 17B

 Antelope, Black Bear, Elk, Javelina, Merriam's Turkey, Mountain Lion, Mule Deer, Dove, Tree Squirrel , Quail

-Areas: By far, the majority of antelope in GMU 17B reside on the Las Vegas, Bar Triangle, and Long Meadow ranches in the northeastern part of the unit.
-These ranches are predominantly private property, and hunting is allowed by permission only and may involve an access fee.
+Areas: Northeastern Portion.
+Most of the antelope in Unit 17B reside on the Las Vegas, Bar Triangle, and Long Meadow ranches in the northeastern part of the unit.
+These ranches are predominantly posted private property, and hunting is allowed by permission only and may involve an access fee.

 A few pronghorn can also be found in the northwestern portion of the unit, west of the U. S. Forest boundary.
 These animals frequently move back and forth across Camp Wood Road, which is also the boundary between Units 17B and 18B.

 When in the field, care should be taken to watch for cubs near a potential game bear.
 Small bruins are not always visible in dense cover.
-Hunters cannot take a sow with cubs.
+It is unlawful to take a sow with cubs.

-The management objectives for Unit 17B are to maintain a limited number of elk far below the carrying capacity of the unit and to minimize conflicts on private land.
+The management objectives for Unit 17B are to maintain a limited number of elk far below the carrying capacity of the unit and to minimize elk conflicts for landowners.

 Areas: Elk in Unit 17B occur in low densities and are mainly located along the northern boundary of the unit on the Cross U, Las Vegas, and Yolo Ranches.
-The areas are best accessed from Camp Wood Road (FS 21) and Fair Oaks Road (FS 85).
-Unless you are very familiar with these areas, pre-hunt scouting is recommended.
+The areas are best accessed from Camp Wood Road (FR 21) and Fair Oaks Road (FR 85).

-Tonto Road (FS 102).
+Tonto Road (FR 102).
 Hunt east of this road towards Granite Mountain Wilderness.
 Once again, be aware of areas of private land.

 Scott's Basin/Bear Flat.
-This area is State Land and can be accessed from County Road 68 (Camp Wood Road) out of Bagdad.
+This area is State Land and can be accessed from the Camp Wood Rd (FR 21, aka County Rd 68) out of Bagdad.

 Much of the southern part of 17B offers quality javelina hunting.
 Focus on the areas between Kirkland and Bagdad.
 Once again be aware of posted private property.